Detroit Physician Summarily Suspended for Overprescribing Controlled Substances

 Media Contact: LARA Communications 517-373-9280

-July 20, 2018 - The Department of Licensing and Regulatory Affairs (LARA) served an order summarily suspending the medical license of Detroit physician Charise Lanette Valentine for overprescribing controlled substances.
+April 16, 2018 - The Dept. of Licensing and Regulatory Affairs (LARA) has summarily suspended the medical license of Detroit physician Asm Akter Ahmed for overprescribing controlled substances.

 The Michigan Public Health Code provides for summary suspension of licenses when the public health, safety, or welfare requires emergency action.

-LARA also served an accompanying administrative complaint on Valentine, alleging that she prescribed controlled substances for other than lawful diagnostic or therapeutic purposes and failed to conform to minimal standards of acceptable practice.
+LARA also served an accompanying administrative complaint on Ahmed, alleging that he prescribed controlled substances for other than lawful diagnostic or therapeutic purposes and failed to conform to minimal standards of acceptable practice.

 An order of summary suspension is a temporary measure to protect the public and not a final determination that a licensee has violated the Public Health Code.